edwardwang618/Search/solrDemo2/README.txt

 </requestHandler>
 ```

-For details, see files in the related_files directory.
+For details, please check the files in the related_files directory.
+And please notice that, the IDE might report error that some methods not found from the class "Products".
+By using "lombok", we do not need to add getter and setter in the java bean.
+Instead we only need to add "Data" annotation ahead of java bean.
+The code can run smoothly with lombok.